Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Make a Resume for your first job
+How to Create a Resume for Your First Job

-Here is an example of a sample resume for a job seeker who is new to the field:
+Here is an example of a sample resume for a first-time job seeker:

 Name: John Doe